aenlemmea/cmpt/README.md

 #### Why `cry`?

 Well, the plan was to use `cmp`, but `cmp` is already used as a tool in GNU/Linux environment, hence had to settle for `cry`.
 Feel free to alias.

+#### Rationale

+The motivation behind this is due to the lack of a proper and lightweight tool.
+The closest thing is probably [cf-tool](https://github.com/xalanq/cf-tool) which is really great and awesome (and written by people who actually know what they are doing) but it is not maintained as of the time of writing this, and more importantly aims to be a complete suite of tools, and sadly written in golang.

+`cmpt` does NOT aim to be a complete suite.
+It is made to be light, fast and barebones if possible.
+There is no testing, submitting or tracking facilities builtin.
+The user is expected to do those things themselves.